dialog-semiconductor/BLE_SDK6_examples/1wire_example/Readme.md

 ## How to run the example

 For initial setup of the example please refer to [this section of the dialog support portal](https://support.dialog-semiconductor.com/resource/da1458x-example-setup).
+The example is running from SRAM.
+For programming to Flash, see chapter 11 in the [SmartSnippets Toolbox User Manual](https://support.dialog-semiconductor.com/resource/um-b-083-smartsnippets-toolbox-user-manual).

 ### Initial Setup